 At Tint Tech, we know how important it is to you that your car looks polished, looks clean, and looks new.
 We know because we care about our own cars in just the same way.
 In fact, the main focus of our business is to keep your car looking its best long after it leaves the showroom.
 That is our passion at Tint Tech – to do our best to protect your car against the elements.

 One of the best ways to keep that new car look; to protect it from heat, rock chips, and scuff; and to keep it looking better for longer is to install Paint Protection Film.
 In short, it is like an invisible armor for your car.

 Paint Protection Film goes by a number of different names, including “Clear Bra,” “Clear Film,” “Invisible Shield,” “Clear Paint Film,” “Clear Mask,” and “Clear Wrap.”
 Yet, the most common terms are either Paint Protection Film or Clear Bra.

 If you are concerned about heat, scratches from rocks and debris, bug splatters, bird droppings, mineral deposits, chemical stains, and acid rain on your car’s paint job, then there is no better defense than installing paint protection film.
 It is, in essence, a clear barrier between the outside elements and your car’s paint surface.

-Typically, paint protection film is installed on the areas of your car that are most vulnerable to scratches and chips coming from the road.
-That would include the forward facing portions of your car, such as the front “bra” area around the headlights, the hood, and the side view mirrors.
+Typically, the paint protection film is installed on the areas of your car that are most vulnerable to scratches and chips coming from the road.
+That would include the forward-facing portions of your car, such as the front “bra” area around the headlights, the hood, and the side-view mirrors.
 It is, however, just as possible (and becoming increasingly common) to install paint protection film on the full body of the car for maximum paint protection.

 In that regard, Tint Tech offers a variety of choices on the extent of coverage for your vehicle.
 Tint Tech is always geared towards satisfying your particular paint protection needs.